DreamHollow/CMakeEasy/README.md

 Once you're sure you have the right one, just open up a Terminal in your CMakeEasy folder.

-Enter:
-`cd bin`
-`mkdir build`

-Once your build folder is created, go back to your original CMakeEasy folder.

 Then enter:
 `cmake -S . -B bin/build`